Jadamka/Asteroids-SFML/README.md

 I think game works fine, maybe I could make better collisions but I am happy with how it is now.

-To run this game go to Asteroids->Release->Asteroids.exe

-You can also run it from Debug

 ![picture](https://github.com/Jadamka/Asteroids-SFML/assets/59932297/afc7a759-230a-4c2c-b43b-355f73060fbc)